CSYE6225-ZhenLuo/webservice/README.md

 >
 > python manage.py runserver

-Now you can test the API through localhost:8000\
+Now you can test the API through localhost:8000

+## AMI use